ccamara/carloscamara-hugo/content/publication/2019-disciplines-city/index.en.md

 +++
-title = "Urban Commons: the promise of fairer cities for fairer societies" date = 2019-04-01T00:00:00
+title = "Urban Commons and the Production of Alternatives to the Neoliberal City" date = 2019-04-01T00:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.